lamarkdown/lamarkdown/docs/core.md

 ## The `allow_exec` Option {#allow_exec}

-It's currently not recommended to run Lamarkdown on untrusted documents, unless your entire execution environment is sandboxed.

-Nevertheless, the `allow_exec` flag _attempts_ to provide some measure of safety in such situations.
-By default, `allow_exec == False`, in which case certain actions will not be permitted:

-* Use of the [`la.eval`][eval] extension will be restricted to text substitutions (not code execution);
-* Use of the [`la.markdown_demo`][markdown_demo] extension will be prohibited;
-* Use of Matplotlib and R-plotting, by means of `m.plots()`, will be prohibited.

-In general, these restrictions rely on the cooperation of relevant Markdown extensions.
-Thus, if you rely on `allow_exec` being `False`, you are _also_ relying on each individual extension to prohibit executable code.
-Non-Lamarkdown extensions won't generally even be aware of the `allow_exec` flag, so you must exercise care.

-If you're just compiling your own documents, it's perfectly fine and useful to set `allow_exec == True`.
+If you're just compiling your own (or trusted) documents, it's perfectly fine and useful to set `allow_exec == True`.
 There are two ways:

 * Add the `-e` / `--allow-exec` command-line option; and/or
 * Assign to the `allow_exec` property: